-American Montessori Society (AMS) is currently the only affiliate organization that has developed a dual accreditation/affiliation submission process with MACTE.
+American Montessori Society (AMS) mandates MACTE accreditation and is currently the only affiliate organization that has developed a dual accreditation/affiliation submission process with MACTE.
 MACTE welcomes affiliates interested in developing a dual submission process to contact the MACTE office.